 You should always keep a minimum of 12 hours gap between your connecting flights while entering and exiting Bhutan after the tour.
 The flight may delay due to sudden weather changes in the mountains and this may cause losing your connecting flights.
 Therefore we advise all the clients to keep safe hours between the connecting.

-Get your Bhutan visa in 3 easy Steps.
-3 easy step to get your Visa done for Bhutan Tour.
+Get your Bhutan visa in 3 Easy Steps.
+3 easy steps to get your Visa done for Bhutan Tour.

 Step 1-Book your confirmed flight ticket to Bhutan